ephedras/pandasetViewer/README.md

 ## Instructions
 This is dataset viewer for pandaset dataset meant for autonomous vehicle research.

-1. Create a seaparate enviroment Python>=3.6
+1. Create an enviroment Python>=3.6
 2. Clone this repo

 ```